mekaron/articles/agilecontent/agilecontentcreation.md

 If you do this, you will reach a complete story sooner, and the structure of your piece will not be cluttered with digressions.

 2. faster publishing - less risk, more value

+If, by any chance, your content is not interesting, useless or plain faulty this is painful.
+But it's better to know before you spent a lot of hours (not) working on it.

-3. always a publishable version, so you can make the deadline even if you have underestimated the effect of hanging out in a bar the night before the deadline.
+3. always a publishable version, so you can make the deadline at any time.

+Although you probably would rather spend much more time on your piece, there comes a time where you can do no more.
+In this way of working there is a publishable version at all times so that getting tired of your own piece does not lead to a version that is half-done.

 4. early feedback from editors and therefore a broader perspective

+Information is too abundant to see and know everything.
+The crowd is always right, and always smarter than you.
+Yes, also than you.

-5. less pain when receiving feedback - the smaller the text the easier it is to incorporate even small changes
+5. less pain when receiving feedback

+The less effort, the less pain when it turns out to be not entirely what someone wanted to hear or to finds useful.
+And the bigger the chance that you'll have energy left to actually incorporate feedback

 6. early involvement of translators in the case of multilingual content

+Quality of translation is determined for 90% by translators being involved.
+Presenting them with a final version and expecting them to understand what you have gone through is hardly ever effective.

+## Most important to realize
 The key to agile publishing is that it is not the end result that counts.
 It's the process of collaboration that will determine the value of your work.
+After all, writing something perfect that nobody reads is less valuable than writing something effective that people are involved in and can be inspired by.

+### Practice what you preach

+Was this article in this form useful to you?
+Do you have any questions?
+What else would you like to know?
+How can we improve the usability of this article?
+Your feedback is invaluable to us.
+Please share it through the LinkedIn platform or contact the authors directly.